amontaywelch/Retail_Performance_2021_2024/README.md

 - The company experienced its highest sales in October 2024, reaching $76.3K in revenue.
 This could be attributed to the start of the major holiday season, but a comparison of October figures over the past four years would help confirm this pattern.

-- In August 2022, the company recorded its lowest revenue of $57.8K.
-However, earnings rebounded by nearly 26% the following month, before experiencing a decline over the next five months, with a recovery beginning in April 2023.
+- In September 2024, the company recorded its lowest revenue of $50.4K after 4 consecutive months of declining sales.
+However, earnings rebounded exponentially by over 51% the following month, indicating the company's ability to recover from the slump.
+This strong rebound, with earnings reaching $76.2K in October 2024, highlights the effectiveness of the strategies implemented during the downturn, such as targeted promotions and adjustments to the product lineup.
+The sharp recovery also suggests that market conditions may have started to stabilize, and customer demand was reignited by the company's responsive actions.

 - 2021 was the strongest year for revenue ($888.9K, representing 27% of total revenue), average order value ($347.37), and order volume (2,559 orders).
 After the first year of operations, sales fell by 12.3% over the next two years, before increasing by 1.8% in 2024.